DawidCislo/Audio_Spectroscope/README.md

 ![](https://github.com/DawidCislo/Audio_Spectroscope/blob/main/Docs/Prev_Assy.jpg)

 If everything is working as it should, you can go ahead and assemble it together.
 I used a set of long M3 screws to tie all the display modules together and used a [TEKAL 31.29](https://www.tme.eu/pl/details/tekal31.29/obudowy-z-panelem/teko/tekal-31-29/) case.
+I've used thin strips of gray foil to stop light from bleeding between LEDs.
 In this preview you can see the first prototype, which had several major errors - they have been fixed and the files shared in this repository should be all good.
-I've used thin strips of gray foil to stop light from bleeding between LEDs.
 On the animated preview and here, only 9 display modules are fitted - last module is broken and I can't figure out what exactly is wrong with it.
 > [!NOTE]
 > All those ICs packed so close together get pretty hot, and the hotter the circuit gets, the larger leakage currents are, and the faster the 'slow' peak detector falls.
 Drill a few ventillation holes or use a thermal pad to help dissipate the heat.
-Image pending

 ## Other information
 The project files were last edited in KiCad 7.0.9 and can be opened by any version that's newer than that.